 From the coast to sandhills, pastures to homestead, dozens of mosquito species are found around Florida homes and neighborhoods.
 They ease through life in one of four forms – egg, larvae, pupa or adult.
-As adults, some vector disease pathogen to humans, companion animals and livestock.
-Some are just pests attracted to standing water, warm temperature, damp, humid shady areas and breath (carbon dioxide).
-Would we be wise to take precautions?
+As adults, some transmit disease pathogen from infected animals to humans, companion animals, and livestock.
+Unlocking the life cycle mystery is key to mosquito prevention and protection.

-Species requiring permanent moisture lay eggs directly on water surface.
-Eggs are placed individually or in groups, called raft.
-Florida’s St. Louis encephalitis mosquito prefers to lay rafts of 90 to 210 eggs.
+Mosquito species requiring permanent water, lay eggs directly on water surface.
+Florida’s St. Louis encephalitis mosquito prefers to lay in permanent water.

-Floodwater type mosquitoes lay eggs in moist substrate such as leaf litter, pastures and fields.
+Floodwater type mosquitoes lay eggs in moist substrate such as leaf litter.
 They also lay eggs at high tide or where flooding occurred.
 Floodwater eggs require a drying out period to become viable and hatch the next time they are covered with water.
 Both floodwater and permanent water larvae live in water.

-Also called ‘wrigglers’ or ‘wigglers,’ because of the s-shaped swimming motion, larvae are the easiest to control.
+Larvae, also called ‘wrigglers’ or ‘wigglers’ are the easiest life stage to control.
 The greatest impacts on mosquito populations occur at this life stage.
-They are susceptible to cultural and chemical controls.
-Frogs, native fish species and dragonfly nymph feed on larvae.
+They are susceptible to cultural, chemical, and biological controls.
+If larvae survive predation by frogs, native fish species and dragonfly nymph,

-Life gets interesting at the pupa stage.
-Pupa lack functioning mouth parts.
-By design, pupa do not eat or poop.
-They survive on stored energy reserve.
-Adults emerge, leaving pupal skin behind.
+Pupal skin is shed as adults emerge.
 Once airborne, male and female mosquito feed on nectar, plant fluids and sugar feeding insects.
-It’s the female that feeds on bloodmeal, for egg development.
+The male is essential for reproduction.
+However, the female requires bloodmeal for egg development.
 Her tube-like mouthpart, the proboscis, pierces host skin and extracts blood.
-In addition, female can ‘bite’ more than once.
+Female can ‘bite’ more than once.
 On average, females live three to six weeks, but can live up to five months.
-The male is essential for reproduction.

 No Water, No Larvae.

-Eliminate breeding sites by removing water sources around the home.
-The garden enthusiast will routinely drain saucers under potted plants.
-Cupped plants such as, bromeliad, pitcher plants and water lettuce could support egg, larvae and pupa stage.
+Routinely drain saucers under potted plants.
+Cupped plants such as, bromeliad (Weaver et al, 2021), pitcher plants and water lettuce could support egg, larvae and pupa stage.
 Clear out thick brush to increase air-flow around the house.

 Empty and scrub outdoor pet bowls and wading pools 2-3 times per week during summer.
 Dump bird bath water once a week.
 Keep floating debris out of ponds and vegetation short surrounding ponds.
 Maintain free-flowing ditches and culverts.